JoepKockelkorn/joepkockelkorn.com/content/blog/combining-gitattributes-editorconfig-and-prettier.md

 Let's go through it.
 At the top, I set `root = true`, which tells EditorConfig to stop looking for an `.editorconfig` file in parent directories.
 Then, I set the baseline for all files (targeted by the `*`), which is:

-- charset to `utf-8`: This is the most common encoding.
+- charset to `utf-8`: This is **the** most common/dominant encoding.
 - indent_style to `tab`: This is truly a personal preference and many words have already been written on it, but just use one of the two.
+I like the accessibility of tabs, but I won't go into details.
 - insert_final_newline to `true`: This makes sure that every file ends with a newline.
 This is important because some tools (like `cat`) will not display the last line of a file if it doesn't end with a newline.
 Also see [this answer on StackOverflow](https://stackoverflow.com/a/729795/5475829).